department-of-veterans-affairs/vets-website/content/pages/social-work-services.md

 Your social worker can also help you find out if you're eligible for VA help with travel expenses if you need to travel for care.<br>
 [Learn more about VA transportation services](https://www.va.gov/healthbenefits/vtp/).

-And, your social worker can help connect you to other community resources.
-These may include:
+And, your social worker can help connect you to other community resources like:
 - **Angel Flight**, which provides free flights to patients in private planes. <br>
 [Learn more about Angel Flight](http://www.angelflight.com).
 - **Corporate Angel Network**, which uses the empty seats on private and corporate planes to offer free flights to cancer patients who need to get to a specific hospital for specialized treatment.